discoproject/disco/doc/py/disco.rst

 .. function:: result_iterator(results[, notifier])

-   Iterates the key-value pairs in job results. *results* is a list of results, as returned by func:`disco.job` in the synchronous mode or func:`discoapi.wait` or func:`discoapi.results` in the asynchronous mode.
+   Iterates the key-value pairs in job results. *results* is a list of results, as returned by :func:`disco.job` in the synchronous mode or :meth:`discoapi.Disco.wait` or :meth:`discoapi.Disco.results` in the asynchronous mode.

    *notifier* is a function that accepts a single parameter, a URL of the result file, that is called when the iterator moves to the next